Weiwei-20/1000-books-tracker-for-kids/README.md

       - [ ] Update endpoint
       - [ ] Delete endpoint

-  - [ ] A database service layer for retrieving and storing `book`s from the database and interacting with the controllers.
+  - [ ] A database service layer for retrieving and storing `books ' from the database and interacting with the controllers.
   - [ ] Error handling
     - [ ] Resource not found
   - [ ] Integration testing suite